scapix-com/scapix/README.md

 $ cmake -Dscapix_bridge=python
 ```

-This will build shared library with all your C++ classes derived from **scapix::bridge::object** exposed to pythod.
+This will build shared library with all your C++ classes derived from **scapix::bridge::object** exposed to python.

 ## scapix::java::link